MarcCoquand/Blog/site/posts/allvariantsofvariants.md

 ```

 Notice that evaluate is now recursive.
 If two operations are sequenced we want
 to run evaluate on each one of them.
-So now we can describe our effects more easily:
+Now we can describe our effects with
+functions so that after each effect the todolist gets updated as well.

 ```
 // Effect.re